Bass

 Introduction:

-The smallmouth bass (Micropterus dolomieu) is a species of freshwater fish that is native to North America.
+The Smallmouth Bass (Micropterus dolomieu) is a species of freshwater fish that is native to North America.
 It is a member of the sunfish family and is closely related to the largemouth bass.
 Smallmouth bass are known for their aggressive behavior and are popular game fish, especially in the eastern and central United States.

 They can be found in a variety of habitats, including streams, rivers, and lakes, and are known for their ability to adapt to different environments.
 Smallmouth bass are typically olive green in color and have a horizontal band of dark color running along the sides of their body.
 They have a distinctive "small" mouth, hence their name, and can grow to be up to about 24 inches in length and weigh up to 7 pounds.